samuel-hunter/parsnip/README.md

   I've targeted at least 95% coverage reported by `sb-cover` while developing this API, to limit erroneous behavior stemming from edge cases.
   After reworking the internal API, this dropped to ~80%.
   Every release includes a code coverage report, and every push to the repository triggers an automated system test.
-- Speed.
-  The example json decoder is about 2.5x as slow as `cl-json`, the most-used json decoder (according to `(ql:who-depends-on :cl-json)`).
 - Development Speed.
   Something similar to the example json decoder can be reasonably written within an afternoon.
   During anothe one of my projects, I was able to write a parser that describes notes, durations, note dots, pitches, beams, chords, and measure bars, within a similar amount of time.